 Located in the northeastern portion of the Denver metro area, just minutes from downtown Denver and Denver International Airport, Commerce City is adjacent to six major highways, two railroads and two new commuter rail lines.

 Commerce City residents and businesses have direct access to Denver International Airport – the fifth-busiest airport in the country and 20th-busiest in the world.

-Numerous Regional Transportation District (RTD) bus routes serve the city and connect residents to rail service, the airport and other communities throughout metro Denver.
+A number of Regional Transportation District (RTD) bus routes serve the city and provide residents with public transit connections to rail service, the airport and other communities throughout metro Denver.

 - Local bus routes: 40, 48, 72, 88, 120